waqasxh/wpmigrate_plugin/README.md

 - Requires the PHP Zip extension and filesystem write access to `wp-content/wpmb-backups`.
 - The plugin excludes its own backup directories from new archives to prevent recursion.
 - `wp-config.php` is never overwritten; existing credentials remain intact across migrations.
+- Backup requests answer immediately and continue on the server via authenticated loopback, preventing browser timeouts on large sites.
+- When `mysqldump` is installed and `proc_open`/`shell_exec` are permitted, database exports use the native CLI for maximum throughput.
+Override the binary path with the `wpmb_mysqldump_binary` filter if needed.
 - All actions log to `wp-content/wpmb-backups/logs/wpmb-YYYY-MM-DD.log`, and the latest entries surface in the admin panel.
 - A safety backup labeled `pre-restore` is created automatically before any restore, providing an immediate rollback point.
 - If restore fails, the plugin automatically restores your previous state and displays a clear error message.